Yijia-Xiao/Know2BIO/dataset/README.md

 # Know2BIO Dataset

+Know2BIO dataset is periodically updated and released.
+The latest release is from 2023-08-18 and consists of 3 versions:
+1. Full dataset: The full Know2BIO Knowledge Graph consisting of 219,169 nodes and 6,181,160 edges.
+This dataset requires licensing restrictions to access.
+Instructions on obtaining these license will be released soon.
+This dataset can be obtained by obtaining the necessary licenses and filling out the below webform.
+2. Safe release: The Know2BIO Knowledge Graph without licensing-restricted information.
+The resulting KG is 152,845 nodes and 3,282,063 edges.
+This dataset can be obtained by filling out the below webform.
-A sample of Know2BIO is released under the 'sampled_know2bio_safe_release' folder.
-For accessing the full released dataset, please fill out this webform: https://forms.gle/3HdKRtvW7ce9PKpw6
+3. Sampled safe release: A 1% sample of the Know2BIO safe release, representing roughly 1% proportional to all edges.
+This dataset is accesible under the 'sampled_know2bio_safe_release' folder.

+For accessing the full dataset of the safe release dataset, please fill out this webform: https://forms.gle/3HdKRtvW7ce9PKpw6

 Summary: